dmkishi/WebSocket-Benchmark/README.md

     - 100/100 sent at 10 ms. intervals over a duration of 1123 ms.
     - 200/200 sent at 5 ms. intervals over a duration of 1162 ms.
     - 333/333 sent at 3 ms. intervals over a duration of 1560 ms.
-  - Latency test: 20/20 echo responses were received with an average echo time of 12.4 ms or an average latency time of 6.2 ms.
+  - Latency test: 20/20 echo responses were received with an average RTT of 12.4 ms or a calculated average latency time of 6.2 ms.